intel/compute-runtime/opencl/doc/FAQ.md

 You can enable a higher version of OpenCL using the ForceOCLVersion debug flag.

+## Known Issues and Limitations

+OpenCL compliance of a driver built from open-source components should not be assumed by default.
+Intel will clearly designate / tag specific builds to indicate production quality including formal compliance.
+Other builds should be considered experimental.

+### What is the functional delta to the "Beignet" driver?

+Intel's former open-source [Beignet driver](https://01.org/beignet) provided sharing capabilities with MESA OpenGL driver.
+Our intention is to provide these capabilities in NEO in the future.

+NEO supports platforms starting with Gen8 graphics (formerly Broadwell).
+For earlier platforms, please use Beignet driver.

 ## Feature: cl_intel_va_api_media_sharing extension

 ### Where can I learn more about this extension?